QIWI-API/payments-docs/payments_en.html.md

 customer|Object|Customer identifiers.
 Possible elements: `email`, `phone`, `account`

 To create a payment, most often you need to proceed additional authentication for the customer.
-This is the case when:
+This is the case when 3DS authentication is needed.

-* Card issuer requires CVV for the payment
-* 3DS authentication is needed

-In this case, in response you will receive an additional `requirements` object with fields:

-* `threeDS` element: `pareq` and `acsUrl` for redirection to the card issuer verification page
+In this case, in response to the request an additional `requirements.threeDS` object will be present with fields `pareq` and `acsUrl` for redirection to the card issuer verification page.
-* `cvv` element